 Using engineering principles we are able to control critical aspects of the living cellular microenvironment within our Organ-Chips.

-“Our team has developed working models of the lung, liver, intestine, and skin.
-We are also developing designs for other organ systems such as the kidney, heart, and brain.”
+“Our team has developed working models of the lung, liver, intestine, and brain.
+We are also developing designs for other organ systems such as the kidney, heart, and skin.”

 Our Organ-Chips recreate living human physiology.
 Key aspects of our system that allow us to emulate human biology include: